Divorce Attorney Northeast Philadelphia

 In Pennsylvania, you can get divorced in two ways: Fault or No-Fault.
 Within No-Fault, there are 2 more distinctions: No-Fault due to written consent of both parties (irreconcilable differences) or No-Fault due to separation for 1 year.
 (Note: A 2-year separation will be required if you separated before December 2016.)

 - You have 30 days to personally serve your spouse the Divorce Complaint (90 days if they live out of state.)

 - There is a 90-day mandatory waiting period after you serve the Complaint.
-Nothing can be done your case until that waiting period is completed.
+Nothing can be done your case until this waiting period is completed.

-- After the waiting period is over, if you have all the necessary documents signed by you and your spouse, you may file a request for a divorce decree.
+- After the waiting period has finished, if you have all the necessary documents signed by you and your spouse, you may file a request for a divorce decree.

 Northeast Philadelphia Divorce Attorney

 If you are looking for compassionate, focused, and experienced Divorce Lawyer in Philadelphia, call us at (215) 673-7733 (Philadelphia Office).
 When you call us, you will reach an attorney, and our office number is answered by a real person 24-hours/day, 7 days a week.
 You can also reach us by email, and we will respond promptly.
 Our initial consultations are always free, and our rates are intentionally affordable.
 We are here to help you, so call today!

 This content was written on behalf of Greg Prosmushkin.